Company logo | Codica

 As the concept suggests, mobile-first design is when web designers start small and build their way up to a desktop version.
 This can be done by wireframing and prototyping for the smallest screens first and then moving to larger sizes.

 Making mobile screens a priority is sensible.
 This way, a designer can include the core features first and add more fancy functionality for larger screen sizes.
 Such an approach is called progressive advancement.
-The image below shows how mobile-first design moves from mobile to desktop screens by adding more design elements.

 Mobile-first design